chefZau/chefZau/README.md

 ### What I'm working on

 I'm currently doing a data analyst internship [@LBM Partner Services](https://lbmpartnerservices.com/), working on a mix of data wrangling, building dashboard, and automation!
-In my spare time, I'm polishing up [ecommerce_web](https://github.com/chefZau/ecommerce_web) and a host of other side-projects that may or may not see the light of day :)
+In my spare time, I'm polishing up [BMO Mutual Fund Exploration](https://github.com/chefZau/Exploring-BMO-MFunds) and a host of other side-projects that may or may not see the light of day :)

 <!--START_SECTION:waka-->
 ```text